Coreoz/Plume-file/changelogs/README.md

 Plume File SQL migration guide
 ==============================

-These migration guide does not delete old Plume File tables.
+This migration guide does not delete old Plume File tables.
 They will be found under *table_name*_history.

 #### Migrating v1.0.0-rc1 ~ v1.0.0-rc9